Take a tour of the archaeological site of Xunantunich, located on the banks of the Mopan River. Xunantunich means "Stone woman" in Maya.

 It was a thriving city near the end of the Classic period, with large plazas ringed with pyramids.
-The tallest is the 43 metre high "El Castillo", which is only exceeded in Belize by the tallest pyramid at Caracol.
-The centre of the site is composed of six major plazas surrounded by more than 25 temples and palaces.
+The tallest is the 43-metre high "El Castillo", which is only exceeded in Belize by the tallest pyramid at Caracol.
+The centre of the site comprises six major plazas surrounded by more than 25 temples and palaces.

 Next you continue on to Cahal Pech — "Place of the Ticks" — just outside San Ignacio.
 The site centre sits on the crest of a steep hill on the west bank of the Macal River with the central acropolis providing a commanding view of the Maya mountains to the south and the fertile valleys of the Belize River to the northeast.